What is NERC Reliability Standards Development Plan?

 All in all, the philosophies working behind NERC standards include the following:

 - Bulk electricity systems work at optimum levels

 - System integrities can be restored if lost

 - Customers have power at all times

 - Systems perform optimally after contingencies.

-is also responsible for the electricity Information Sharing and Analysis Center (E-ISAC).
+Besides this, NERC is also responsible for the Electricity Information Sharing and Analysis Center (E-ISAC).
 E-ISAC is responsible for protecting owners of bulk power systems in the region against threats.
 Besides physical threats, this also includes cyber attacks.
-It also works with the awareness team in Atlanta to keep an eye on physical and cyber security threats to the grid.
+It also works with the awareness team in Atlanta to keep an eye on physical and cybersecurity threats to the grid.

 With aid from the Cybersecurity Risk Information Sharing Program (CRISP), E-ISAC also works with operators to detect patterns in incidents that can have an impact on the bulk power grid.
 This allows the entity to determine potential hazards and prevent repeat incidents that can compromise the power supply.